marama09/Regression-Project-T5/README.md

 # 3. Dataset
 A model performance deepens heavily on the data it was trained on.
-To acquire the data, we will be using web scraping on the "indeed" website.
+To acquire the data, we will be using web scraping on the [indeed](https://www.indeed.jobs/)website.
 The features of the Jobs dataset are the following:
 * Position Title: The name of the job
 * Company: The name of the company
 * Summary: refers to the job description